 After losing Pete, it quickly became apparent that there was not much provision or signposting to support after Suicide Bereavement in Gloucestershire – In particular, there was a real need for access to information and advice about the inquest and professional advice and support, especially to help work through the trauma.
 Suicide Loss it is a lonely and confusing journey and we do not want others to have to walk this path alone.

 We exist to reduce the number of people who take their own lives in Gloucestershire.
-Will aim to raise awareness of the stigma that surrounds mental health.
-We aim to highlight and help others identify suicide indicators.
+We aim to raise awareness of the stigma that surrounds mental health.
+To highlight and help others identify suicide indicators.
 We endeavour to equip individuals and the community with the skills to recognise and respond to suicidal behaviour.
-We believe that everyone can play a part in making Gloucestershire a suicide safer community.
+We believe that everyone can play a part in making Gloucestershire a suicide-safer community.

-We endeavour to support any individuals living in Gloucestershire that have been bereaved by a suspected suicide and work to provide timely practical care and the best possible help to these individuals.
-We endevour to signpost individuals to further professional support and guidance.
+Our aim is to support any individuals living in Gloucestershire that have been bereaved by a suspected suicide and work to provide timely practical care and the best possible help to these individuals.
+We endeavour to signpost peoplw to further professional support and guidance.